Faham-from-nowhere/NetSentinel-2.0/README.md

 └── README.md               # This file
 '

-🗺️ Future Roadmap
+🗺️ **Future Roadmap**
-Real Honeypot Integration: Implement actual firewall rule changes to redirect attackers to a dedicated honeypot server (e.g., using Docker).
+**Real Honeypot Integration**: Implement actual firewall rule changes to redirect attackers to a dedicated honeypot server (e.g., using Docker).

-Enhanced Simulations: Add more sophisticated attack simulations (e.g., slow data exfiltration, specific malware C2 patterns).
+**Enhanced Simulations**: Add more sophisticated attack simulations (e.g., slow data exfiltration, specific malware C2 patterns).

-Notification Integrations: Send alerts via Slack, Discord, or Email bots.
+**Notification Integrations**: Send alerts via Slack, Discord, or Email bots.

-Hybrid Model Training: Ship a basic pre-trained model for instant use while the custom model trains in the background.
+**Hybrid Model Training**: Ship a basic pre-trained model for instant use while the custom model trains in the background.

-Frontend Dashboard: A dedicated React/Dash frontend with visualizations (network map, traffic graphs, alert dashboard).
+**Frontend Dashboard**: A dedicated React/Dash frontend with visualizations (network map, traffic graphs, alert dashboard).

-Configuration File: Move settings like thresholds and API endpoints to a config file.
+**Configuration File**: Move settings like thresholds and API endpoints to a config file.

-Database: Use a proper database (like SQLite or PostgreSQL) instead of in-memory dictionaries for persistence.
+**Database**: Use a proper database (like SQLite or PostgreSQL) instead of in-memory dictionaries for persistence.

-🤝 Contributing
+🤝**Contributing**
-(Standard contribution guidelines would go here - e.g., Fork, Branch, Pull Request)
+(Fork, Branch, Pull Request)

-📜 License
-This project is licensed under the MIT License - see the LICENSE file for details

-🙏 Acknowledgements
+🙏 **Acknowledgements**
 Hackathon Organizers
 Google for the Gemini API
 AbuseIPDB for the Threat Intelligence feed
 **The open-source community for libraries like FastAPI, Scapy, Scikit-learn, Plyer.**